How Safe Is Your Identity?

 For example, a criminal could run a Snapchat scam where they take over your account and contact your friends asking for money.

 - Strange emails about password resets or 2FA codes you didn’t request

 - Friends and family asking about posts you didn’t make

 - Log-in alerts from different IP addresses or devices

-Pro tip: Your personal information — including account usernames and passwords — might have been leaked in a recent data breach.
-Check what's available to hackers using Aura’s Identity Guard Dark Web scanner:
+📌 Did you know?
+Your personal information — including account usernames and passwords — might have been leaked in a recent data breach.
+Check what's available to hackers using Aura’s Dark Web scanner.

 Your Social Security number (SSN) is a golden ticket for identity thieves.
 It’s often the one piece of information that can unlock all other types of identity theft — from medical benefits to credit card fraud.